-In our first attempt at making soap on Capraia, we tried to produce sodium hydroxide from seawater using electrolysis.
+In our first attempt at making soap, we tried to produce sodium hydroxide from seawater using electrolysis.
 This was scuppered when the windmill electricity generator was blown down in high winds.

 We then resorted to dissolving wood ashes in water to give a dilute potassium hydroxide solution, which we boiled with olive oil, but this too was unsuccessful.

 By purifying our starting materials, and paying closer attention to every step in the process, our third attempt (again with potassium hydroxide) eventually produced a liquid soap.

 In this activity, we'll use a mixture of coconut and olive oil, with sodium hydroxide (sometimes called caustic soda), to make a solid soap.
 Homemade soap is particularly good for your skin because the glycerine formed as a byproduct of saponification remains in the soap, to soften your skin.

 The experiment takes about three hours, but your soap product will need to be 'matured' over a four- to six-week period before you can use it.

 What You'll Need:

 For 250g of soap, you’ll need the following:

 - 55g white coconut oil*